Shorted Turn Theory - topics covering shorted turn detection theory

 Shorted-turns are the result of failed insulation between individual windings in generator rotors.
 The impact of operating with shorted turns can result in abnormal vibration, load limits, higher operating temperatures and forced outages.

-Benefits of Testing Online and At-Speed
+Benefits of Testing Online and in High-Speed Balance Pits

 Generatortech Rotor Winding Shorted Turn Flux Probe testing is the most comprehensive testing performed while your generator is online and at-speed.